 Policy or Plan Relevance to Creative Industries Plan Creative Industries Strategy NT (2020-2024) The vision of the Territory's strategy is to enable connected, strong and vibrant creative industries, innovating, celebrating the NT distinctiveness, enhancing liveability, attracting visitors and growing the economy.
 The Northern Territory's creative industries strategy articulates 10 goals across themes of People, Places, Proximity, Policy, Pathways, supported by actions for each goal.
 Museums 10 year Master Plan- Darwin and Palmerston The Master Plan's term 'museum' aligns with the International Council of Museums' definition and includes science, history, and art museums, art galleries, libraries, cultural centres, and keeping places.
-Connected Communities: Vision for Northern Territory Public Libraries 2017-2023 Connected Communities reports on the Territory's 32 public libraries including Palmerston's as vital and trusted resources for local communities, supporting: Iiteracy and education, community building and skills development.
+Connected Communities: Vision for Northern Territory Public Libraries 2017-2023 Connected Communities reports on the Territory's 32 public libraries including Palmerston's as vital and trusted resources for local communities, supporting: • literacy and education, • community building and • skills development.
 Everyone Together Aboriginal Affairs Strategy 2019-2029 The Everyone Together strategy is designed to guide government and community to reshape ways of working with Aboriginal Territorians to support community aspirations and achieve better outcomes.
 Guiding principles are Healing, Respect and Engagement.
 The strategy details 10 focus areas, with the first two Truth and Healing and Language and Culture holding particular relevance for this Plan.
-Northern Territory Government - Why Trade with the Territory, July 2022 The Northern Territory Government recognises the following key sectors for trade development in the Territory: • energy • space • minerals • defence and defence support • tourism • creative industries • agribusiness • tropical health and research • international education and training These sectors reflect the priorities in the Territory Economic Reconstruction Commission and the Operation Rebound strategies from 2020, building on the same sectors originally mapped in the 2017 Northern Territory Economic Development Framework.
+Operation Rebound Territory Economic Reconstruction 2020 The Northern Territory Government recognises the following key sectors for trade development in the Territory: